-Although Nasdaq Rule 5605(d)(3) provides that the Compensation Committee may (in its discretion, not Board discretion) retain compensation consultants, independent legal counsel, and other advisors, the independent directors acting as the compensation committee have not decided to do so.
-Our Compensation Committee Charter is available at our website: https://ir.gauchoholdings.com/governance-docs.
+Nasdaq Rule 5605(d)(3) provides that the Compensation Committee may (in its discretion, not Board discretion) retain compensation consultants, independent legal counsel, and other advisors.
+The independent directors acting as the compensation committee may deceide to do so.
+Our Compensation Committee Charter is available at our website: https://ir.gauchoholdings.com/governance-docs